Emergency:

 • Further testing, such as a biopsy or MRI, may be required for diagnosis.

-Symptoms Indicating the Need for Screening
+Symptoms That May Indicate the Need for Screening

 • Frequent urination, especially at night.